-If you’ve been diagnosed with PCOS, the management usually involves a series of blood tests to check for high cholesterol or hormone imbalances, an ultrasound scan to check for polycystic ovaries.
+If you’ve been diagnosed with PCOS, your doctor will likely prescribe a series of blood tests to check for high cholesterol or hormone imbalances, as well as an ultrasound scan to check for polycystic ovaries.

 - Despite what the name may suggest, polycystic ovaries aren’t a prerequisite for PCOS.
 Unlike cysts you’d find elsewhere on your body, they’re follicles that never matured and contain an undeveloped egg.

-- PCOS causes irregular periods, excessive hair growth, difficulty getting pregnant, weight gain and acne.
+- PCOS causes irregular periods, excessive hair growth, difficulty conceiving, weight gain and acne.
 It’s also linked to depression and anxiety.

-- Insulin resistance and genetics are both possible causes for excess testosterone, which stops ovaries from functioning properly and releasing an egg every month (ovulation).
+- Insulin resistance and genetics are both possible causes for excess testosterone, which stop ovaries from functioning properly and releasing an egg every month (ovulation).

-- There is no cure for PCOS, nor is there one single treatment.
+- There is no cure for PCOS aside from hysterectomy, nor is there one single treatment.
 However, there are several treatments aimed at managing individual symptoms.
-These include some forms of hormonal contraception, general lifestyle changes like good nutrition and exercise, and certain medications that increase your chances of getting pregnant.
+These include some forms of hormonal contraception, certain medications and general lifestyle changes like good nutrition and exercise.